Millisoft/Fractri/README.md

 # Fractri
-a simple converter from fractions to trigesimal
+a simple c++ converter from fractions to trigesimal